4d/docs/website/translated_docs/pt/settings/web.md

 -   **WLF (WebStar Log Format)**: When this option is selected, the request log is generated in WLF format.
 WLF format was developed specifically for the 4D WebSTAR server.
 It is similar to the ELF format, with only a few additional fields.
 Like the ELF format, it can be customized.

 **Configuring the fields** When you choose the ELF (Extended Log Format) or WLF (WebStar Log Format) format, the "Weg Log Token Selection" area displays the fields available for the chosen format.
 You will need to select each field to be included in the log.
+To do so, check the desired fields.
 You will need to select each field to be included in the log.
 To do so, use the arrow buttons or simply drag and drop the desired fields into the "Selected Tokens" area.

 **Note**: You cannot select the same field twice.